 No fewer than 17 Pushor Mitchell lawyers are graduates of UBC.
 The firm helped to establish the University’s Okanagan campus, and our lawyers are heavily involved with many UBCO boards.
 We sponsor the annual $10,000 Pushor Mitchell LLP Gold Medal Leadership Prize and provide a significant range of legal services to the institution.

-Theresa Arsenault is a Governor of the UBC Board of Governors and Member of the UBCO President’s Advisory Council.
-Paul Mitchell is a Member of the UBCO Faculty of Management Advisory Board, Past Director of the UBC Alumni Association, and Founding Director of the U2000 Society for the creation of a university in Central Okanagan.
+Partner Theresa Arsenault is past Governor of the UBC Board of Governors and past Member of the UBC Okanagan President’s Advisory Council, and has received an honorary doctorate of laws degree from UBC.
+Paul Mitchell is a Member of the past UBCO Faculty of Management Advisory Board, Past Director of the UBC Alumni Association, and Founding Director of the U2000 Society for the creation of a university in Central Okanagan.

 University of British Columbia, Okanagan